oklahomer/go-raspi-training/example/001-blink-led/README.md

 ```

 ## Go implementation with periph.io
-Take a look at [Read tactile switch state](https://github.com/oklahomer/go-raspi-training/#cross-compile) to cross-compile and transfer the example code.
+Take a look at [Cross Compile](https://github.com/oklahomer/go-raspi-training/#cross-compile) to cross-compile and transfer the example code.

 Login and execute the transferred executable.
 By its execution, files and directories under `/sys/class/gpio/` are implicitly initialized.